QMeqGR/qm-maxima/README.md

 1.2.4 SX, SY, SZ operators for any spin
 ---------------------------------------

- -- Function: SX, SY, SZ (s)
+ -- Function: SX (s)
-     ‘SX(s)’ for spin ‘s’ returns the matrix representation of the spin operator ‘Sx’, and similarly for ‘SY(s)’ and ‘SZ(s)’.
+     ‘SX(s)’ for spin ‘s’ returns the matrix representation of the spin operator ‘Sx’.
+Shortcuts for spin-1/2 are ‘Sx,Sy,Sz’, and for spin-1 are ‘Sx1,Sy1,Sz1’.

+ -- Function: SY (s)
+     ‘SY(s)’ for spin ‘s’ returns the matrix representation of the spin operator ‘Sy’.
+Shortcuts for spin-1/2 are ‘Sx,Sy,Sz’, and for spin-1 are ‘Sx1,Sy1,Sz1’.

+ -- Function: SZ (s)
+     ‘SZ(s)’ for spin ‘s’ returns the matrix representation of the spin operator ‘Sz’.
 Shortcuts for spin-1/2 are ‘Sx,Sy,Sz’, and for spin-1 are ‘Sx1,Sy1,Sz1’.

    Example: